aachar5/aachar5.github.io/README.md

 <h3 id="conda-environment">Conda Environment</h3>
 <p>The environment.yml file is shown to define the environment needed to run all code successfully.</p>
+ <h1 id="discussion and future Work">Discussion and Future Work</h1>
+ <p>Since the data is on an irregular grid it takes a lot of time to regrid for each variable one by one.
+The regriding took a lot of time and often collapsed the kernel.
+This is the challenge that comes up while interpolating irregular grids.
+The data is only of 2017 yearly averaged and aggregated into a one value representing yearly emission for 2017.
+If there will be access to aerosol concentration data over the CONUS , correlation analysis can be performed in future to study the changes in anthropogenic aerosol whose precursors are NH3, NOX, CO and PM2.5.
+Since this is point source data, it will be better to analyze a specific state emission with the data rather than for a whole state at once.<p>

 <h1 id="references">References</h1>
 <p>Archibald, A. T., Folberth, G., Wade, D. C., & Scott, D. (2017).
 A world avoided: Impacts of changes in anthropogenic emissions on the burden and effects of air pollutants in Europe and North America.
 Faraday Discussions, 200(0), 475–500. https://doi.org/10.1039/C7FD00004A</p>